matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 I've been going to bed at the same time Donna does so that I am not downstairs to get tempted to nosh.

 Is it perfect?
-No. Occasionally I'll start watching Stat Trek or a Yankee game.
-The difference:
+No. I tend to overeat on fruit and have more than one piece a day.
+Occasionally I'll start watching Stat Trek or a Yankee game, but now with a difference:

-First break: pickle slice wrapped in a slice of swiss.
+* First break: pickle slice wrapped in a slice of swiss.

-Second break: If I can't sit through the commercials, I go upstairs and call it a night.
+* Second break: If I can't sit through the commercials without getting up to go to the fridge, I go upstairs and call it a night.

-I haven't had a slice of pizza, a dish of pasta nor a bagel or piece of regular bread in today-May13; you do the math.
+I haven't had a slice of pizza, a dish of pasta, a bagel or a piece of regular bread in today-May13 days; you do the math.
 How is that possible?
 Surprisingly easy.
 I just ask myself this: "Is this piece of food going to sustain me or entertain me?
 If the latter, then is it worth dropping dead on my wife?"

 And the answer is always, "Of course not."
-Look, I ate quite my share of bagels, pizza, cake, cookies, etc. Was any of those items so memorable that I can recall it right now and say, "Wow.
+Look, I've eaten plenty of bagels, pizza, cake, cookies, etc. Was any of those items so memorable that I can recall it right now and say, "Wow.
 That ____ was delicious!"?

-I've had occasion to talk to a bariatric nurse and a nutritionist that just got her masters.
+I've had recent occasion to talk to a bariatric nurse and a nutritionist that just got her masters.
 Both have said that true weight loss only works with lifestyle change and that in order to make that change, people typically need a breaking point.
 Maybe they got winded for the upteenth time climbing the stairs, or can't keep up with their kids, or were the object of ridicule.
 In my case, it took my wife being sick to turn me around.

 And this *is* a lifestyle change.
 Those meals I described above are pretty much how I have to eat until I die.
 Unless I am in the presence of company, either